Marc-Berg/node-red-contrib-iobroker/README.md

 - **WS ioB log node does not work** with WebSocket or Web adapter (requires Admin adapter)

 ## ⚠️ Important Notes

-💡 For simpler installation: In most cases, it's easier to use the ioBroker Node-RED adapter if you prefer a straightforward setup.

 🔧 **Known Issue - Authentication Token Expiry**: There is currently a known issue with authentication and expiring tokens that can cause connection drops. **Do not use login session durations shorter than 3600 seconds** (1 hour) in your ioBroker adapter settings!